The Zambezi National Park is a game reserve on the Zimbabwean side of the mighty Zambezi River a few kilometres upstream from the Falls.

 The Zambezi National Park covers an area of 56,000km² and forms the border between Zimbabwe and Zambia for most of its length.

-This scenic National Park supports a lush riverside bush in which bushbuck and duiker seek shade and protection.
+The small but very scenic National Park supports a lush riverside bush in which bushbuck and duiker seek shade and protection.
 The Zambezi River is famous for its bream and tiger fish as well as numerous other species of fish.

-The park is also home to several species of antelope, including eland, kudu, waterbuck, impala, and sable.
+The park is also home to several species of antelope, including eland, kudu, waterbuck, impala and sable.
 All this is within an easy and short distance of Victoria Falls.

 The 25 kilometre Chamabondo Game Drive in the southern area covers the rest of the park.
 The roads are in reasonable condition, but the park may be closed after heavy rains make the roads impassable.

 Zambezi National Park Activities

 The lodges usually provide guided game drives into the Zambezi National Park along with the majority of the hotels and tour companies in Victoria Falls town.
 Both half day and full day game drives are available.